brutasse/django-ratelimit-backend/docs/index.rst

 Changes
 -------

+* **0.5**:

+  Python 3 compatibility.

+  The backend now issues a warning (``warnings.warn()``) instead of a logging call when no request is passed to the backend.
+This is because such cases are developer errors so a warning is more appropriate.

-* 0.4: automatically re-register models which have been registered in Django's default admin site instance.
+* **0.4**: automatically re-register models which have been registered in Django's default admin site instance.
 There is no need to register 3rd-party models anymore.

   Fixed a couple of deprecation warnings.

-* 0.3: removed the part where the admin login form looked up a User object when an email was used to login.
+* **0.3**: removed the part where the admin login form looked up a User object when an email was used to login.
 This brings support for Django 1.5's swappable user models.

-* 0.2: added a logging call when a user reaches its rate-limit.
+* **0.2**: added a logging call when a user reaches its rate-limit.

-* 0.1: initial version.
+* **0.1**: initial version.

 Indices and tables
 ==================